flky-dev/blog.flky.dev/content/legal.md

 ### What we do not do with the information we gather

-We **do not** sell, trade, or otherwise transfer any information to any organization.
+We **do not** sell, trade, or otherwise transfer any information to any external organization.

-### Log Files

-We follow a standard procedure of using log files.
-These files log visitors when they visit websites.
-All hosting companies do this and a part of hosting services' analytics.
-The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
-These are not linked to any information that is personally identifiable.
-The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.

 ### Cookies and Web Beacons